-Thyme tea is a powerful healing drink and can be made by infusing fresh thyme leaves in hot water and allowing to steep for 15-20 minutes.
+Thyme is a powerful herb that can be made into a healing drink by infusing fresh thyme leaves in hot water, or filtered or spring water.

-Place fresh thyme in a mug and pour hot water over the herb, allowing it to steep for 15 minutes or more.
-Remove thyme sprigs or strain.
+Place fresh thyme in a mug and pour hot water over, allow to steep for 15 min or more.
+Remove thyme springs or strain.
 Sweeten with raw honey and/or lemon.
 Sip and enjoy!